tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 not a threat in their environment.
 Clients MUST be prepared to do a cookie exchange with every handshake.

+Some key properties required of the cookie for the cookie-exchange mechanism to be functional are described in Section 3.3 of {{?RFC2522}}:

+- the cookie MUST depend on the specific parties (i.e., 5-tuple)

+- it MUST NOT be possible for anyone other than the issuing entity to generate cookies that are accepted as valid by that entity.
+This typically entails the use of a keyed MAC and secret key.

+- cookie generation and verification are triggered by unauthenticated parties, and as such their resource consumption needs to be restrained in order to avoid having the cookie-exchange mechanism itself serve as a DoS vector.

+When cookies are generated using a keyed MAC (such as HMAC with a cryptographic hash function), it should be possible to rotate the associated secret key, so that temporary compromise of the key does not permanently compromise the integrity of the cookie-exchange mechanism.
+Though this secret is not as high-value as, e.g., a session-ticket-encryption key, rotating the cookie-generation key on a similar timescale would ensure that the key-rotation functionality is exercised regularly and thus in working order.

+The cookie exchange provides address validation during the initial handshake.
+DTLS with connection IDs allow for endpoint addresses to change during the association; any such updated addresses are not covered by the cookie exchange during the handshake.
 DTLS implementations MUST NOT update the address they send to in response to packets from a different address unless they first perform some reachability test; no such test is defined in this specification.
 Even